xiix0/scam/README.md

-You have had a long-term stimulation relative to business.
+If your life was a horse, you'd have to shoot it.